-It's early morning after a night out and you've woken up dreading what you might have said or done the night before.
-And other times your stress and anxiety is not due to fuzzy recollections of inappropriate behavior – you are just feeling anxious for no specific reason, right?
+It's early morning after a night out, and you've woken up with hangover symptoms, and you are dreading what you might have said or done the night before.
+These hangover symptoms can include nausea, a queasy stomach, a pounding headache, and dehydration.
+For some of us, this is all we experience with a bad hangover.
+However, some of us can feel stress and anxiety after a night out of drinking.
+Your stress and anxiety is not due to fuzzy recollections of inappropriate behavior – you are just feeling anxious for no specific reason, right?
 Well, there is a chemical reason behind it, and you are not alone.
 This is known as Hangover Anxiety.

 Hangxiety (that’s hangover anxiety) is a very real phenomenon.
 This alcohol-induced anxiety can last for several hours, or even for an entire day after drinking alcohol.
 The sensation of hangxiety isn't just a theory, there has been scientific research into why hangover anxiety happens, and what is actually happening to our bodies when we feel anxious after drinking.1 But why does a night of celebration leave you feeling this way?

 In a few words, it has to do with our adrenaline levels.
 When we consume alcoholic drinks, we tend to lose our inhibitions, and the self-critical part of our brain isn’t speaking to us as much.
 As the alcohol leaves our system in the early morning, our adrenal systems start to reactivate to help us remove the toxins from our bodies, and therefore leaving our adrenaline pumping harder.
 And this process is what makes us feel on edge, anxious or paranoid.